jmackey-astro/PION/README.txt

 "solver" is important: this is the solver to use for the flux calculation.
 For the Euler equations (no magnetic fields) you can use any of 1-6.
-I recommend 3, 5 or 4.
+I recommend 3, 4 or 6.
 (1 is bad, 2 is slow, 6 is pretty good).
+1=approximate linear Riemann solver
+2=exact Riemann solver (slow!)
-3=hybrid approximation/exact solver
+3=hybrid approximate/exact Riemann solver
-4=Roe conserved variable solver
+4=Roe conserved variable Riemann solver
-5=Roe primitive variable solver
+5=Roe primitive variable Riemann solver (may have problems!)
+6=van Leer's flux vector splitting

 -----------------------------
 ---- RUNNING IN PARALLEL ----